BREED DESCRIPTION & INFORMATION

 - CKC Breed Standard

-- AKC Breed and Working Standards (As shown on the ACD Club of America website)
+- Working Standard for the Australian Cattle Dog (As shown on the ACD Club of America website)

 - UKC Breed Standard

 - FCI Standard No 287